|Name: Peña Blanca Canyon||Author's Rating: and (see trail description)|

 After you're done exploring, continue up the canyon.
 After a nice rain, you will see a small waterfall coming off the side of the canyon a few hundred feet from the camping spot.

 Continue up the canyon for another 1.75 miles until you reach Waypoint 006.
-There are a few other small side canyons you can explore on foot and some beautiful spots along the way.
+There are a few other small side canyons you can explore and some beautiful spots along the way.
 Enjoy!

-There's a large parking area (4-5 vehicles can pack in tightly) under a shady tree at Waypoint 006.
+There's a large area under a shady tree at Waypoint 006.
 You will also note some shallow caves across the creek.
 It's obvious that illegal immigrants use this spot fairly often for shelter and a rest.
 We saw lots of discarded backpacks, water bottles and other trash in the area.
 But, it's still a beautiful spot.

-Up to this point, it's been a very easy 4WD trail.
-You can continue down the rest of the road (which is less than 1/4 of a mile) if you like, though it's more difficult than the previous section.
-It's not too challenging, except if there's lot of water and then it can get really deep here.
+Continue down the remaining portion of the road (which is less than 1/4 of a mile).
+When we drove this there was a lot of water and it was really deep here.
 A few hundred feet up from Waypoint 006 was the deep water crossing where the water went up to the middle of my doors.

 The waterfall is awesome (Waypoint 008).
 We saw a great deal of wildlife along the way: bright red and orange dragonflies, HUGE and colorful spiders, butterflies, small fish in the ponds and squirrels.
 The water comes from Peña Blanca lake not very far from the waterfall.
 I don't know for sure, by my guess is the water here is perennial.